dmolony/DiskBrowser2/README.md

 ![Automator](resources/automator.png?raw=true "Automator script")

-I save that file as DiskBrowserApp.app and then drop that file in my dock.
+I save that file as DiskBrowserApp.app and then drop it in my dock.
 Now I can run the program with a single click.
 You can also change the icon using the Info command on the .app file and pasting something better over the existing icon.

 On linux I am told that the following will install the required dependencies:
 ```